VSChina/odd-or-even-function/README.md

 1. Jenkins needs an Azure service principal for autheticating and accessing Azure resources.
 Refer to the [Crease service principal](https://docs.microsoft.com/en-us/azure/jenkins/tutorial-jenkins-deploy-web-app-azure-app-service#create-service-principal) section in the Deploy to Azure App Service tutorial.

 1. Then using the Azure service principal, add a "Microsoft Azure Service Principal" credential type in Jenkins.
 Refer to the [Add Service principal](https://docs.microsoft.com/en-us/azure/jenkins/tutorial-jenkins-deploy-web-app-azure-app-service#add-service-principal-to-jenkins) section in the Deploy to Azure App Service tutorial.
+This is the [your crendential id of service principal] mentioned in Step 2 under "Create Job"

 ## <a name="create-job"></a>Create job

 1. Add a new job in type "Pipeline".

-1. Enable "Prepare an environment for the run", and put the following environment variables in "Properties Content":
+1. Enable "Prepare an environment for the run", and add the following environment variables in "Properties Content":
     ```
     AZURE_CRED_ID=[your credential id of service principal]
-    RES_GROUP=[your resource group of the web app]
+    RES_GROUP=[your resource group of the function app]
     FUNCTION_NAME=[the name of the function]
     ```
+    For [the name of the function], make sure you use the same name when you used to create the function app in Azure.

 1. Choose "Pipeline script from SCM" in "Pipeline" -> "Definition".